OctopusDeploy/blog/blog/2024-07/git-protections/index.md

 #### Project repository rules

-Octopus supports storing the deployment process and variables for a project in a Git repository.
+Octopus supports storing the deployment process and variables for a project in a Git repo.
 This enables you to use the power of Git branches and tags to manage and iterate on the steps within a deployment.

 Rules for the project repository for version-controlled projects let you configure which branches and tags people can use as the source of the deployment process and variables when creating a release.
 This helps ensure that only approved processes and variables get used during deployments to protected environments such as production.